Apple's iPhone X keeps selling as Q3 services revenue soars

 People just kept scooping up Apple's iPhone X.

-The company on Tuesday said it sold 41.3 million iPhones in its fiscal third quarter -- not bad for a gadget that's been out in the market for roughly six months.
-Analysts expected Apple to sell 41.8 million iPhones, according to Toni Sacconaghi, an analyst with Sanford C. Bernstein.
-That's compared to 41.03 million in the same quarter in 2017.
+The company said on Tuesday it sold 41.3 million iPhones in its fiscal third quarter.
+That performance isn't bad for a gadget that's been on the market for roughly six months, though it missed the consensus estimate of 41.8 million units, according to Toni Sacconaghi, an analyst with Sanford C. Bernstein.
+By comparison, the company sold 41.03 million iPhones in the same quarter a year earlier.

 "We're thrilled to report Apple's best June quarter ever, and our fourth consecutive quarter of double-digit revenue growth," Apple CEO Tim Cook said in a press release.
 He noted strong iPhones, services and wearables sales boosted results.